Inspection Readiness When Working in Viedoc

 Minor updates (such as the correction of spelling or grammatical mistakes in system texts or the addition of new filtering possibilities in exports) do not need to be disabled by default but are released directly as they are easy to understand and are of use to all studies.

-The EDC Checklist
+The EDC Management Sheet

 The different versions of systems used during the study and a synopsis of the differences between the versions should be stored as part of the study record in the sponsor (e)TMF.

 The PMDA EDC Management Sheet is used for documenting the EDC system used for a clinical trial.
 We recommend that you keep some similar record even for trials performed outside of Japan.
-Here is an example of the EDC Management Sheet:
+Here is an example of the EDC Management Sheet.

 At present we publish an updated version on our Japanese website for every new release of Viedoc.